TAXES

 A victim of identity theft or a person authorized to obtain the victim’s tax information may request a redacted copy of a fraudulent return that was filed and accepted by the IRS using the victim’s name and SSN.

 Due to federal privacy laws, the victim’s name and SSN must be listed as either the primary or secondary taxpayer on the fraudulent return; otherwise, the IRS cannot disclose the return information.
 For this reason, the IRS cannot disclose return information to any person listed only as a dependent.
+Partial or full redaction will protect additional possible victims on the return.
+However, there will be enough data for taxpayers to determine how their personal information was used.
+To make the request, individuals will need to complete a Form 4506-F,Request for a Copy of a Fraudulent Tax Return.
+For additional instructions, see Requesting Copy of Fraudulent Returns. |

 DO I NEED TO RENEW MY ITIN